 Should you Let your Smoked Pork Loin Rest?

-If you have ever had dry pork, the cooker may have skipped this step and didn't let the pork rest.
+If you have ever had dry pork, the cooker may have skipped this step and didn't let the cooked meat rest.

 How to Serve a Smoked Pork Loin?

-If you successfully completed all the upper-mentioned steps and though that you finally learned how to smoke a pork loin properly, then you are wrong.
+If you successfully completed all the upper-mentioned steps and though that you finished, then you are wrong.